OWASP/www-chapter-ghana/index.md

 Chapter meetings are held several times a year, typically at a location provided by our current facility sponsor.

+Our next meeting will be online and it will take place on Saturday, February 26, 2022 from 11 AM to 1 PM Greenwich Mean Time (GMT).

+Further meeting details can be found on Meetup page.
+Please visit [https://www.meetup.com/OWASP-Ghana-Chapter/] to view our upcoming and past meetings.

 {% include chapter_events.html group=page.meetup-group %}

 <script type='text/javascript'>